jiangxiaoyong/RedditRecap/README.md

-The project are make of two servcies, which are connected by gRPC.
+The project consists of two services that communicate using gRPC.

-One is http server
-The ohter is reddit query service
+One is http server, the ohter is reddit query service

 To run the project:
 1. Go to folder reddit, and `go run .`